nikithanee/TEE-probe-simulator/README.md

 ## 👥 Credits

-Nikitha Neerupudi - Developer
+- Nikitha Neerupudi - Developer
-Afsah Asif Rashid (Supervisor) - AI Model & Guidance Other works and research by Ole Jakob Elle and Seyed MohammadReza Sajadi
+- Afsah Asif Rashid (Supervisor) - AI Model & Guidance
+- Other works and research by Ole Jakob Elle and Seyed MohammadReza Sajadi

+## Disclaimer
+This simulation is strictly for research purposes.
+It is not for clinical use or real-patient deployment in its current state.